elastic/enterprise-search-sharepoint-server-connector/README.rst

 Where can I go to get help?
 ===========================

 The Enterprise Search team at Elastic maintains this library and are happy to help.
-Try posting your question to the Elastic Enterprise Search discuss forums.
+Try posting your question to the Elastic Enterprise Search `discuss forums <https://discuss.elastic.co/c/enterprise-search/84>`_.